Rock Climbing Korea: An Adventure Over Seoul in Insubong

 Climbing in South Korea is an amazing experience if you’re adventurous enough.

 Rock climbing in Korea is usually trad or sport.
 There are over 300 places to rock climb as mentioned on a popular website, Koreaontherocks.com.

-I consider myself to be only a beginner, and found the terrain to be fine for me.
+I consider myself to be only a beginner and found the terrain to be fine for me.
 I climbed Insubong, route Kodokgil, grade 5.6.
-I was lucky enough to find a friend who was a veteran in rock climbing, Billy.
+I was lucky enough to find a friend who was a veteran of rock climbing, Billy.

 Billy had graduated from climbing school and had some extra equipment I was able to use.
 Billy was a confident climber, and I found climbing with him to be reassuring.

 Big Crowds on Insubong

 We started out for our climb at five A.M.
 It was a good idea to beat the crowds, Billy explained.
 In rock climbing, crowds usually aren’t a problem in most places.
 But in Korea, where you have a population of about 10.5 million in just one city (Seoul), and a metro area of 26 million, crowds become a problem even when traveling to the mountains.

 When we started hiking up to the rock of Isbubong Mountain it was still dark out, but it was quite nice with the refreshing morning breeze.
 When climbing up, I thought we were the only ones crazy enough to be there at five in the morning.
 But then I saw a dark figure walking down the mountain.